ManQiEcology/Water-level-analysis-DI-and-FCM/README.md

 Files include:

-- `Water level analysis.R` – Script to analyze hydrological regime and output figures
+- `Water level analysis.R` – Script to analyze hydrological regime and output figures in the main text and supplements.
 - `flood tolerance.R` – Script to plot the flood tolerance curves of marsh plants